Canned tomato

 Homemade canned tomatoes are a convenience food across the former Soviet Union.

 Canned tomatoes, or tinned tomatoes, are tomatoes, usually peeled, that are sealed into a can after having been processed by heat.

-Economic aspects

-Industrially produced canned tomatoes are internationally a staple product and subject to regular market analysis as well as trade considerations.
+Industrially produced canned tomatoes are a staple food worldwide, and subject to regular market analysis as well as trade considerations.

+Canned tomatoes may be produced either peeled whole, diced, or crushed.
+Some manufacturers include calcium chloride as a food stabilizer, to retain the shape of the whole or diced tomato; this can be preferred by cooks for recipes where discrete tomato chunks are desirable, such as chili con carne.
+Crushed tomatoes, tomato purée, tomato sauce and tomato paste typically do not contain calcium chloride, given their more liquid structure.

-Home preservation
+Home canning

 Home canned tomatoes may be prepared in a number of ways.
 However, safety measures need to be taken, since improperly canned tomatoes can cause botulism poisoning, whether produced industrially or at home.